 Revenue is mainly generated from trading fees and dealing spreads (bid/ask spread) charged on client trades and to a lesser extend from net gain/losses on trading activity.
 The level of revenue in any period is driven by the number of active clients and the level of client activity.

-We note that the Company is not considered significant as defined by the current definitions by the CySEC in the financial year covered by these Disclosures.
+We note that the Company is not considered a Significant CIF as per the conditions of CySEC Circular C487, for the financial year covered by these Disclosures.

 1.1 Regulatory context